Japanese Culture and Traditions

 Tea Ceremony in Japanese Culture

 Japanese tea ceremony is preparing and drinking matcha tea in a ceremonial way by using traditional utensils.
 The purpose of Japanese tea ceremony is to create bonding between the host and guest and also gain inner peace in our busy daily lives.
 Japanese people consider tea ceremony very important because it was started by the elite zen monks and practiced by noble warlords for most of history.
 During the ceremony, the participants practice silence, respect, mindfulness and symbolic purification.
-While some Japanese perform Tea ceremony as just a hobby today, most people consider it as a form of traditional arts and call it the art of tea.
+While some Japanese perform tea ceremony as just a hobby today, most people consider it as a form of traditional arts and call it the art of tea.

 Sumo Wrestling in Japanese Culture